GREEN PAGE – Sustainability and Environmental Policy

 • We will endeavour to take a sustainable approach to running events.

 • We will promote relevant local environmental information to our water-users such as the location of voluntary no anchor zones, sensitive habitats/species.

 • We will publicise our environmental commitment and promote sustainability amongst our water-users.

 • We will take the environmental credentials of our suppliers into account when procuring new products.
-By doing so we wish to encourage other organisations to integrate sustainabilitiy into their operations.
+Link to our Environmental and Ethical Purchasing Policy By doing so we wish to encourage other organisations to integrate sustainability into their operations.

 • We will measure our progress and review this policy on an annual basis.

 • We will not use chemicals to remove weed and algae from slip ways, steps and pontoon areas, but will use a stiff brush or high pressure hose to blast it off.

 • We will use environmentally friendly cleaning products wherever possible on vessels.